*These requirements are for on campus international students only. Please refer to our Online Admission section if you would like to study online.

-*If you are applying for the ESL Program only you do not need to submit an English Proficiency Test score.
+*If you are applying for the Intensive English Program only you do not need to submit an English Proficiency Test score.
 Students who have completed a degree in the US or have a degree fully taught in English may have the English proficiency score requirement waived.
-To see the current list of countries where SNHU campus admissions will waive the proficiency score requirements for Undergraduate and Graduate Admission please visit our Academic Catalog.
+To see the current list of countries where SNHU campus admission will waive the proficiency score requirements for Undergraduate and Graduate Admission please visit our Academic Catalog.

 *Sub scores are not considered for graduate admission, but may be for undergraduate placement: Undergraduate applicants with 71-78 TOEFL or 6.0 IELTS (and no sub score below 5.5) will be required to take Fundamentals of Writing for International Students concurrent with their academic program.

 Students may enter an undergraduate academic program via our academic bridge program based on the following scores:

 Students from non-English speaking countries with no proof of English proficiency, or scores below the minimum requirement, will be enrolled in the ESL program prior to their degree program.
 Indian graduate students are not eligible to enroll in the ESL program.